 A. There are many pathways in working with young children.
 California Licensing regulations require that you have 12 units in ECE before you can become a teacher fully responsible for caring for children.
-Those specific requirements are Child Growth and Development (ECE 101), Principles and Practices (ECE 121), Curriculum (ECE 123) and Child, Family, Community (ECE 125).
-There are additional qualifications for those who will be training to work in a funded program.
+Those specific requirements are Principles and Practices (ECE 100), Child Growth and Development (ECE 101), Child, Family, and Community (ECE 102), and Curriculum (ECE 104).
+There are additional qualifications for those who will be training to work with infants and toddlers or in a funded program.
 In addition, employers have the option to determine their minimum qualifications for hiring.

 Our coursework is designed to help students explore their options in the diverse field of early childhood.

 Q. Do you offer any certificates/degrees?

 A. We currently have several certificates that you can earn as well as an Associates Degree for Transfer in ECE.